katilp/opendata-howto-docker-pre-exercise/_episodes/04-validation.md

 Before launching the job, let's modify the configuration file (do not worry, you will learn about all this stuff in a different [lesson](https://cms-opendata-workshop.github.io/workshop2022-lesson-cmssw/)) so that it will read a CMS open data file.

-Open the `ConfFile_cfg.py` in the `Demo/DemoAnalyzer/python` directory with your normal editor on your local computer.You will find the `Demo` are under the  `cms_open_data_work/CMSSW_7_6_7/src` directory on your local computer.
+Open the `ConfFile_cfg.py` in the `Demo/DemoAnalyzer/python` directory with your normal editor on your local computer.You will find the `Demo` area under the  `cms_open_data_work/CMSSW_7_6_7/src` directory on your local computer.
 As the working directory has been mounted into the container, all changes take effect there as well.

 Replace `file:myfile.root` with `root://eospublic.cern.ch//eos/opendata/cms/Run2015D/SingleElectron/MINIAOD/08Jun2016-v1/10000/001A703B-B52E-E611-BA13-0025905A60B6.root` to point to an example file.